-In partnership with BC Recreation and Parks Association and with the financial support of the Ministry of Children & Family Development (MCFD), Canucks Autism Network has created a one-hour online learning tool to provide recreation staff with foundational knowledge about autism and an introduction to key support strategies.
-Stay tuned for the launch of the online learning tool!
+In partnership with BC Recreation and Parks Association and with the financial support of the Ministry of Children & Family Development (MCFD), Canucks Autism Network has created a one-hour online learning tool to provide recreation staff with foundational knowledge about autism and an introduction to key support strategies

 In collaboration with viaSport, we have developed 10 tip sheets for coaches and community recreation staff to reference when supporting athletes with autism in a sports and recreation or community setting.
 Access the free tip sheets by clicking the links below.

 Conversation Tool Kit: for Coaches and Recreation Staff